Lipschitz-free spaces over properly metrisable spaces and approximation properties: Introduction

-In \cite{godefroysurvey}*{Problem 6.6}, Godefroy considered the set $\cM^K$, where $K=2^\N$ is the Cantor space, equipped with the standard (product) topology.
-He asked about the topological nature of the set $A_f^K$ and, in particular, whether $A_f^K$ is a residual set in $\cM^K$.
-The latter question has a negative answer because $\cA^{K,1}$ is a residual ($F_{{\sigma\delta}}$) set in $\cM^K$ \cite{talim}*{Theorem 3.6}.
-In addition, it was shown that $\cA^K_f$ is dense in $\cM^K$ \cite{talim}*{Proposition 3.7}.
-In this paper we consider Godefroy's question for spaces more general than the Cantor set.
-Our main result generalises \cite{talim}*{Proposition 3.7}. \begin{theorem} If $T$ is uncountable, then $\cA^T_f$ is dense in $\cM^T$. \end{theorem}
+In \cite{godefroysurvey}*{Problem 6.6}, Godefroy considered the set $\cM^K$, where $K=2^\N$ is the Cantor space equipped with the standard (product) topology.
+He asked about the topological nature of the set $\cA_f^K$ and, in particular, whether $\cA_f^K$ is a residual set in $\cM^K$.
+The latter question has a negative answer because $\cA^{K,1}$ is a residual ($F_{{\sigma\delta}}$) set in $\cM^K$ \cite{talimpublished}*{Theorem 1.1}.
+In addition, it was shown that the necessarily meager set $\cA^K_f$ is dense in $\cM^K$ \cite{talimpublished}*{Proposition 1.2}.
+In this paper we consider Godefroy's question with respect to properly metrisable spaces $T$.
+In our opinion this question is natural to consider, given that proper metric spaces include all compact metric spaces and closed subsets of $\R^n$.
+Because they form a wide class of relatively well-behaved metric spaces, they are an important special case in Lipschitz-free space theory; see e.g.~\cite{adalet}.
+Related to this is \cite{godefroysurvey}*{Problem 6.4}, which asks whether $\free{M}$ has the MAP whenever $(M,d)$ is a (closed) subset of $\R^n$ and $d$ is induced by a norm on $\R^n$.
+Our main results, which we list below, generalise those of \cite{talimpublished}.